-OpsCenter provides a central location where operations engineers and IT professionals can view, investigate, and resolve operational issues related to any AWS resource.
+OpsCenter provides a central location where operations engineers and IT professionals can view, investigate, and resolve operational issues related to any Amazon Web Services resource.
 OpsCenter aggregates and standardizes operational issues, referred to as OpsItems, while providing contextually relevant data that helps with diagnosis and remediation.
 Engineers working on an OpsItem get access to information such as:

 - Event, resource and account details